keylimesoda/MaddenAmp/readme.txt

 3. FEATURES
 ===========

-* (NEW) Thanks to zentrarium we now have the ability to set team Captains!!!
+*  Thanks to zentrarium we now have the ability to set team Captains!!!
 Available in the Franchise menu option when loading a franchise file.

-* (NEw) Support for Madden 2004 files.
+*  Support for Madden 2004 files.
 (Only tested with Roster files at the moment, due to me not having any franchise files)

-* (NEW) Global Attribute Editing (version 1)
+*  Global Attribute Editing (version 1)
         Added a Tool to set/increment/decrement player attributes.
         You can filter by the usual team/position/draft class options

-* (NEW) Coach editing is all corrected including all Priorities and balanced/aggressive/conservative etc.. i.e QB's can have a priority set to scrambing/balanced/pocket
+*  Coach editing is all corrected including all Priorities and balanced/aggressive/conservative etc.. i.e QB's can have a priority set to scrambing/balanced/pocket